andrewcooke/Stupid.jl/README.md

 (or close) with the flexibility of Python and has ambitions to replace statistical analysis packages like R.

-**Why 8 bit?** - other stream ciphers (like Stupid) work with 8 bit characters, so I can re-use any tools I develop.
+**Why 8 bit?** - other stream ciphers work with 8 bit characters, so I can re-use any tools I develop.
 In some ways it may also simplify analysis (less state for a given key size, but for a given sized state, less information is exposed when a character is encrypted).
-My aim is to learn about cipher analysis, not to "fix" anyone's code.

 ## Plaintext Injection Attack